 During employment, we may use (or may instruct a third party to use) your personal data to create demographics about employed personnel for making company decisions regarding (among others) benefits plans and analysing HR metrics.

 The legal grounds used for these processing activities are: a) in order to take steps at your request prior to entering into an agreement and/or the execution of the agreement that is entered into with you; b) compliance with a legal obligation; c) consent (in limited circumstances, where applicable); and d) that this is necessary for the purposes of our legitimate interests or the legitimate interests of a third party to whom we provide your personal data.
-For example, conducting our business in a responsible and commercially prudent manner and to fulfill obligations under our agreements (such as assessing the suitability of job candidates or ensuring security of personal data and business confidential or proprietary information).
+For example, conducting our business in a responsible and commercially prudent manner and to fulfill obligations under our agreements (such as ensuring security of personal data and business confidential or proprietary information).

-c.)
-We, and third party service providers acting on our behalf, may collect and use personal data relating to past, present and prospective vendors/suppliers, consultants, contractors or advisers (and their authorised contacts) engaged by us for the following purposes:
+- We, and third party service providers acting on our behalf, will collect and use personal data relating to past, present and prospective vendors/suppliers, consultants, contractors or advisers (and their authorised contacts) engaged by us for the following purposes: